-In the case of an Original Issue Discount Debt Security that is also a Foreign Currency Debt Security, you should determine the U.S. dollar amount includible in income as OID for each accrual period by (a) calculating the amount of OID allocable to each accrual period in the relevant currency using the constant-yield method described above, and (b) translating the amount of the relevant currency so derived at the average exchange rate in effect during that accrual period (or portion thereof within your taxable year) or, at your election (as described above under "- Payments of Interest"), at the spot rate exchange on the last day of the accrual period (or the last day of the taxable year within such accrual period if the accrual period spans more than on taxable year), or at the spot rate of exchange on the date of receipt, if that date is within five business days of the last day of the accrual period.
-Because exchange rates may fluctuate, if you hold an Original Issue Discount Debt Security that is also a Foreign Currency Debt Security, you may recognized different amount of OID income in each accrual period than would the holder of an otherwise similar Original Issue Discount Debt Security denominated in U.S. dollars.
-All payments on an Original Issue Discount Debt Security, other than payments of qualified stated interest, will generally be viewed first a payments of previously accrued OID to the extent thereof, with payments attributed first to the earliest-accrued OID, and then as payments of principal Upon the receipt of an amount attributable to OID (whether in connection with a payment of an amount that is not qualified stated interest or the sale retirement of the Original Issue Discount Debt Security), you will recognize ordinary income or loss measured by the difference between the amount received (translated into U.S. dollars at the exchange rate in effect on the date of receipt or on the date of disposition of the Original Issue Discount Debt Security, as the case may be) and the amount accrued (u
+In the case of an Original Issue Discount Debt Security that is also a Foreign Currency Debt Security, you should determine the U.S. dollar amout includible in income as OID for each accrual period by (a) calculating the amount of OID allocable to each accrual period in the relevant currency using the constant-yield method described above, and (b) translating the amount of the relevant currency so derived at the average exchange rate in effect during that accrual period (or portion thereof within your taxable year) or, at your election (as described above under "- Payments of Interest"), at the spot rate exchange on the last day of the accrual period (or the last day of the taxable year within such accrual period if the accrual period spans more than or taxable year), or at the spot rate of exchange on the date of receipt, if that date is within five business days of the last day of the accrual period.
+Because exchange rates may fluctuate, if you hold an Original Issue Discount Debt Security that is also a Foreign Currency Debt Security, you may recognize different amount of OID income in each accrual period than would the holder of an otherwise similar Original Issue Discount Debt Security denominate in U.S. dollars.
+All payments on an Original Issue Discount Debt Security, other than payments of qualified stated interest, will generally be viewed first and the constant of the payments of qualified stated interest, will generally be viewed first and the constant of the payments of qualified stated interest, will generally be viewed first and the constant of the payments of qualified stated interest, will generally be viewed first and the payments of qualified stated interest, will generally be viewed first and the payments of qualified stated interest.

+payments of previously accrued OID to the extent thereof, with payments attributed first to the earliest-accrued OID, and then as payments of principal Upon the receipt of an amount attributable to OID (whether in connection with a payment of an amount that is not qualified stated interest or the sale retirement of the Original Issue Discount Debt Security), you will recognize ordinary income or loss measured by the difference between the amount received (translated into U.S. dollars at the exchange rate in effect on the date of receipt or on the date of disposition of the Original Issue Discount Debt Security, as the case may be) and the amount accrued (using the exchange rate applicable to such previous accrual).